Anterior Cervical Decompression and Fusion Surgery

 If you have a physician who recommends that you do not stop Aspirin prior to surgery please be sure to discuss this with our office.
 You should also discontinue all exposure to nicotine, as well as nicotine-containing products, two weeks before and at least 6 weeks after your surgery.

-During the first 2-3 weeks, your activity will be limited to walking.
+During the first 2-3 weeks after you have anterior cervical decompression and fusion surgery your activity will be limited to walking.
 We encourage you to walk as much as you are comfortable.
-During this time you may go up and down stairs, with the use of a railing, and you may also sleep in a normal bed.
+You may go up and down stairs, with the use of a railing, and you may also sleep in a normal bed.
 You will be limited to lifting 5 pounds for the first 2 weeks.
 After two weeks you will be able to resume low-impact cardiovascular activities and increase the amount of weight you are lifting.
 Within a reasonable amount of time, you will have very few restrictions on your activities.
 Please be sure to discuss any specific questions with us in the office.

 The first visit is 2-3 weeks after surgery however if you have any questions or concerns please call the office.
 If we think we should see you in the office we will schedule an earlier appointment.
 Most patients do not have sutures that need to be removed after an Anterior Cervical Decompression and Fusion Surgery.
 There are internal sutures that will dissolve with time.
 There will also be steri-strips (white pieces of tape) over the incision that will either fall off or we will remove them on the office.